Aboriginal Culture and Life Cycles

 Living things have a variety of external features and live in different places where their basic needs, including food, water and shelter, are met (VCSSU042)

-- Students will observe the unique features of Australian animals and plants
+- Students will observe the unique features of Australian animals

 Living things grow, change and have offspring similar to themselves (VCSSU043)

 - Students will learn about the life stages of Australian animals